elst0547/Zhang_CSCI2270_FinalProject/README.md

 1. Download __all__ the files to a directory
 2. Open your terminal(powershell or commandline)
 3. Change the current directory to the project folder
-4. Enter this command into the terminal(You need a GNU make to do this but it is usually installed already.
+4. Enter this command into the terminal (You need a GNU make to do this but it is usually installed already.)

         make

+ or you can do

+    g++ -std=c++11 main.cpp Zcal.cpp RPolish.cpp
-5. Run the executable
+5. Run the executable!

         ./a.out